cucumber/vscode/README.md

 *IMPORTANT*: Generate step definition will only be enabled if there is at least one existing step definition.
-This is so that the extension can determine the programming language for the step definition, and provide choices for what file(s) to add it to.
+This is so that the extension can determine the programming language for the step definition, and provide choices for existing files to add it to.

 ### Syntax highlighting